bruno2git/mock-BloodBank/README.md

 # mock-BloodBank [EN]

-This is a 'mock Blood Bank' managing app with a simple user interface.\
+This is a (mock) Blood Bank managing app with a simple user interface.\
 While this has no real-world application, it was made with a lot of :heart: and attention to detail by a group of students (myself included) who had started learning code and Python just a few months earlier. :blush:

 We didn't actually use a database (hence the "mock" part) since we hadn't yet studied databases at the time. :satisfied:\